-Wilt Chamberlain Archives discovered three newspaper recaps of games where Wilt pulled a 10 x 4 and since we are talking about Wilt, his quadruple-doubles were mind-blowing.
+Wilt Chamberlain Archives discovered three newspaper recaps of games where Wilt pulled off mind-blowing instances:

 - 1967 EDF GM1 vs the Celtics: 24 points, 32 rebounds, 12 assists, 12 blocks